 Category: Amazon Managed Streaming for Apache Kafka (Amazon MSK)

-A common trend in modern application development and data processing is the use of Apache Kafka as a standard delivery mechanism for your data pipeline and fan-out approach.
-Amazon Managed Streaming for Apache Kafka (Amazon MSK) is a fully managed, highly available, and secure service that makes it simple for developers and DevOps managers to […]
+A common trend in modern application development and data processing is the use of Apache Kafka as a standard delivery mechanism for data pipeline and fan-out approach.
+Amazon Managed Streaming for Apache Kafka (Amazon MSK) is a fully-managed, highly available, and secure service that makes it simple for developers and DevOps managers to run applications […]

 When moving from monoliths to microservices, you often need to propagate the same data from the monolith into multiple downstream data stores.
 These include purpose-built databases serving microservices as part of a decomposition project, Amazon Simple Storage Service (Amazon S3) for hydrating a data lake, or as part of a long-running command query responsibility segregation […]